top of page

 Waterfalls & Glaciers

-Skógafoss, with its roaring drop and rainbows in the spray, is unforgettable, and Dettifoss in the north is Europe’s most powerful waterfall, a testament to raw energy.
-No less captivating are Iceland’s glaciers, which shape the land in ways both visible and unseen.
+Skógafoss, with its roaring drop and rainbows in the spray, is unforgettable, and Dettifoss in the north is Europe’s most powerful waterfall.

 Aurora Borealis